COMPANYNAMEHERE/video2gifs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss.
+For major changes, please open an issue first to discuss your ideas.

 ## Troubleshooting